kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 The kubelet API endpoint, including the format, url pattern, versioning strategy, and name of the API will be the topic of a follow-up proposal to this proposal.

 ## Design
-This design covers only the Core Metrics Pipeline.
+This design covers only metrics to be included in the Core Metrics Pipeline.

 High level requirements for the design are as follows:
- - The kubelet collects the minimum possible number of metrics to provide "First Class Resource Isolation and Utilization Features".
+ - The kubelet collects the minimum possible number of metrics to provide "First-Class Resource Isolation and Utilization Features".
- - Do not break existing users.
-We should continue to provide the full summary API by default.
-Once the monitoring pipeline is completed, the summary API, or a suitable replacement, will be provided by the third party monitoring pipeline, possibly through a stand-alone version of cAdvisor.
  - Metrics can be fetched "On Demand", giving the kubelet more up-to-date stats.

 This proposal purposefully omits many metrics that may eventually become core metrics.
 This is by design.
-Once metrics are needed to support resource feasibility checking or node resource management, they can be added to the core metrics API.
+Once metrics are needed to support First-Class Resource Isolation and Utilization Features, they can be added to the core metrics API.

 ### Metric Requirements
 The core metrics api is designed to provide metrics for "First Class Resource Isolation and Utilization Features" within kubernetes.